leaobr/CanisMajor/README.md

 [![Build Status](https://secure.travis-ci.org/leaobr/CanisMajor.png)](http://travis-ci.org/leaobr/CanisMajor)

-# [Canis Major](https://en.wikipedia.org/wiki/Canis_Major) - An Execution Manager for wicked command line tools.
+# [Canis Major](https://en.wikipedia.org/wiki/Canis_Major) - An Execution and Automation Manager for well known tools and dayly routine jobs.

 To start with, this will concentrate on giving an interactive view to the famous wicked nmap and then more fun activities that can be performed with it such as exploring